 By default, we automatically check an export by NFS.
 We also have CIFS for our Windows users and we even have the Apple filing protocol if you’re a Mac shop and you need that.
-We also have the ability to define an iSCSI LUN connecting to this volume.
+We also can define an iSCSI LUN connecting to this volume.
 Now, anytime we provide an iSCSI LUN, we will have to go in and we will have to grab a LUN target.
 Now, that target is provided by the system automatically for us but once we grab that we then can go ahead and continue on this process, ultimately having an iSCSI target, a LUN target that people can connect to and consume this information as it was in the other disk on their system.
-So for purposes of this exercise, I’ll simply leave it in NFS and I’ll chose CIFS.
+So for this exercise, I’ll simply leave it in NFS and I’ll choose CIFS.

-The next option we have has is dealing with the provisioning of this volume.
-Thin provisioning basically says anybody who connects to home drives and writes data to it, home drives is going to scale its capacity up to the maximum capacity of this pool, 17.9GB in this case.
+The next option we have is dealing with the provisioning of this volume.
+Thin provisioning says anybody who connects to home drives and writes data to it, home drives are going to scale its capacity up to the maximum capacity of this pool, 17.9GB in this case.
 Thick provisioning says I’m going to limit you to a subset of that available size, 5GB, 10, whatever that might be.
-Also, at the pool level we have the ability to enable compression and deduplication, so if your data is such that it can benefit from either one of these, we can architect accordingly and leverage both or either one of those as it relates to this particular volume.
+Also, at the pool level, we can enable compression and deduplication, so if your data is such that it can benefit from either one of these, we can architect accordingly and leverage both or either one of those as it relates to this particular volume.

 The second thing that’s interesting about how SoftNAS manages volumes is that we’re going to give you the ability by default to manage snapshots at the volume level, and snapshots are a great thing.
 It is your data at that point in time, and the great thing about how SoftNAS manages this is that at any point in time, we can go back into a snapshots tab that I’ll show you very shortly and pull data out from that point in time and mount as another readable and writable volume completely independent of your production data.
 So we can define those schedules for snapshots here, and then once we’re happy we can go ahead and create those shares.

-Now at this point, if this controller is sitting onsite, you’re free to go ahead and allow users to connect to those CIFS shares, connect to the NFS export or mount that iSCSI LUN.
-We also have the ability to leverage or integrate or use Kerberos and LDAP for access.
-We also have the ability to integrate with active directory, so I don’t have an active directory here to integrate with directly but we do step you through a very simple wizard that simply takes the name of your active directory, the name of your domain controller and appropriate credentials, and we’re going to do all the heavy lifting behind the scenes, join your active directory, synchronize users in groups and you can continue accessing and (cuts out) your data as you always have within a Windows network.
+Now at this point, if this controller is sitting onsite, you’re free to go ahead and allow users to connect to those CIFS shares, connect to the NFS export, or mount that iSCSI LUN.
+We also can leverage or integrate or use Kerberos and LDAP for access.
+We also can integrate with an active directory, so I don’t have an active directory here to integrate with directly but we do step you through a very simple wizard that simply takes the name of your active directory, the name of your domain controller, and appropriate credentials, and we’re going to do all the heavy lifting behind the scenes, join your active directory, synchronize users in groups and you can continue accessing and (cuts out) your data as you always have within a Windows network.

-It’s automatically created and put up inside your volumes tab so now you can provide that application, that business unit, that customer access to that data so they can get what they need, recover what they need, without adversely impacting your production data set.
-So something that is very simple to do, potentially could even be automated via at-REST APIs, but very, very powerful.
+It’s automatically created and put up inside your volumes tab so now you can provide that application, that business unit, and that customer access to that data so they can get what they need, and recover what they need, without adversely impacting your production data set.
+So something very simple to do potentially could even be automated via at-REST APIs, but very, very powerful.

 To get this target machine ready to accept that replicate data set, the first thing we need to do is we need to make sure we have enough storage provision to this device to accommodate the storage pools.
 So if I look at my storage pool on this machine that we just built, S3 data, I only have 17.9GB.
 I’ve got 40GB provisioned on my target machine.
 I think we have enough disk space.
 Now, the disk space doesn’t have to be identical.
-We could have a local high speed disk, direct attached SSD on the source on-premises and this target might be in the cloud completely backed by S3 disk.
+We could have a local high-speed disk, direct-attached SSD on the source on-premises, and this target might be in the cloud completely backed by an S3 disk.

 We need capacity here, so once we have the capacity the second thing we need to do is we need to create the storage pool that we want to replicate.
 So here we need to create an S3 data storage pool, so once we create that storage pool, we select the RAID level, we assign the disk we’d like to write to this, and then we hit ‘create’.
 So once this pool is created, we’re completely set up and we’re ready for this target machine to accept replication from this source machine.
 We’re ready to accept replication from our on-premises VMware infrastructure to our AWS cloud infrastructure, and we do this by opening up again that SnapReplicate app that I was talking about.

-We do have a user that I’m going to provide access to.
-Once we provide that access, we’ll go ahead and set everything up behind the scenes, we’ll build that replication pair and then ultimately what’s going to happen is we’ll send information about how SoftNAS is configured from the primary machine over to the target.
+We do have a user to that I’m going to provide access.
+Once we provide that access, we’ll go ahead and set everything up behind the scenes, we’ll build that replication pair, and then ultimately what’s going to happen is we’ll send information about how SoftNAS is configured from the primary machine over to the target.
 We’ll build the volumes and LUNs just like they’re built on your primary machine to the target, and then we’ll start replicating the data from those volumes and LUNs across to that target pair.

 Several different use cases for this; you could this as a means to migrate data or ingest data into the cloud for ultimate migration to the cloud.
 You could use this as a backup solution.
 You could even use this as a DR node.
-Now, as it relates to business continuity and disaster recovery, since we do have a data set sitting somewhere else, we could ultimately go in in the event that this primary server became unavailable for whatever reason and point everybody to this secondary node, pretty much elevate the secondary node to primary status and have everybody connect with that.
-That’s a manual process, you know, we’d have some networking to deal with on the back end, but not too bad, something we could definitely write a procedure around.
+Now, as it relates to business continuity and disaster recovery since we do have a data set sitting somewhere else, we could ultimately go in if this primary server becomes unavailable for whatever reason and point everybody to this secondary node, which pretty much elevates the secondary node to primary status and have everybody connect with that.
+That’s a manual process, you know, we’d have some networking to deal with on the back end, but not too bad, something we could write a procedure around.

 I see one question here, I see capacity; does this also show performance info?
 So it’s just performance info to a certain degree, and the reason I say to a certain degree is, and I’ll show you this by sharing out my desktop, is that we do have a dashboard up here.
 That’s going to give you certain metrics about the health and status of your environment.
 So once that loads, you can see here we’ve got percent of CPU, the megabytes per second and IO and the cash performance.
 If you need actual performance of the volume itself, then, you know, we can run tests outside of SoftNAS and we can help you configure those tests or what tools to use for those tests, etc., and hopefully that addressed that.
 If it didn’t, let us know and we can definitely go into that in more detail.